fboyle2001/advanced-project/Documents/Supervisor Meetings/Week 9.md

 - DER++: 10.14% (~4 minutes) (5000 memory samples)
 - L2P: 61.58% (~1h15m) (10 prompts, 5 selected per sample)
     - Quite a bit lower than the actual implementations, think it is likely down to hyperparameters
+    - They train for 5 epochs per task rather than 1
 - Rainbow^: 39.1% (~5h30m) (5000 memory samples)

 ## Novel Experimentation